DUNE/p3s/clients/WORKFLOW.md

 where "-d" stands for delete, "-w" stands for "what" since both DAGs and workflows can be deleted via this interface, and "-u" stands for UUID of the object to be deleted.
+If for example one wants to delete a DAG which is named "myDAG" from the system, the necessary command would look like this:

+`workflow.py -d -w dag -n myDAG`

+It is easy to see that DAGs are referre to by their names as opposed to UUIDs (which they don't have).

-Until serious testing has been completed, please consult the experts about this, such as the author of this software - especially if the system is in production.
+Until serious testing has been completed, please consult the experts about using the delete function - especially if the system is in production.